-Orders will be reserved once a deposit or full payment has been received.
-Deposits (50% of order value) cannot be refunded after April 5th, 2021.
+Orders will be reserved once payment has been received.
+Your order deposit (50% of the order value) cannot be refunded after March 31st.

 Payment can be made by cheque, gift card, email money transfer or credit card.
 Please follow the instructions on your invoice.